oddstream/gosol/README.md

 * Duchess
 * EasyWin (an easy to win game, for debugging)
 * Fortune's Favor
-* Forty Thieves (and Busy Aces, Fortune's Favor, Forty and Eight, Josephine, Maria, Limited, Lucas)
+* Forty Thieves (and Busy Aces, Fortune's Favor, Forty and Eight, Josephine, Maria, Limited, Lucas, Red and Black)
 * Freecell, Freecell Easy
 * Klondike (and Draw One, Draw Three, Double Klondike, Gargantua, Thumb and Pouch, Thoughtful)
 * Mistress and Mrs Mop